ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 - **Terminal package is designed with simplicity in mind.**
  A fully-fledged terminal emulation requires less than 50 sLoC.
 In fact, the first basic example provided with the package is only a single file with 31 sLoC, and it can run complex/heavy applications such as GNU Emacs, vim, Lynx web browser (with mouse tracking), and even [mapscii](https://github.com/rastapasta/mapscii), an OpenStreetMap implementation for  [xterm](https://invisible-island.net/xterm/) compatible virtual terminal emulators, with ease.
 (See the *Examples* section)

 - **Terminal package combines simplicity with configurability.**
 Although it is easy to use and requires very little coding, Terminal ctrl is by no means restrictive.
 It it highly configurable.

 - **Terminal widget is a regular ctrl.**
 It is derived from Upp::Ctrl, and is following the same basic rule: *Everthing belongs somewhere*.
 It supports most of the generic Ctrl methods where applicable or makes sense.
 Of course, If you are determined enough, you can even do some “interesting” things, such as adding Terminal instances to a TreeCtrl or ArrayCtrl. ;)

+- **Terminal widget supports embedded images.**
+Terminal ctrl has support for embedded images and image manipulation in general.
+Specifically, it can handle sixel graphics with 4/16/256 and high/true color.
+It uses Upp::Display objects to display the embedded images.
+For example, Ultimate++ already comes with a handful of standard display objects and Terminal package adds two more to the arsenal: a left aligned scaled image display (default) and its right aligned counterpart.
+Client code can set the image display to  one of these pre-defined display objects on-the-fly, and the changes will take place immediately.
+Moreover, you can write your own display objects that'll process or manipulate the images before they are displayed (stretch/scale/colorize/flip/add text, etc., you name it).
+It also supports an external mode, where the image data -sixels, currently- are handed onto client code for rendering and external viewing.

 - ***Everything belongs somewhere* rule runs through the heart of Terminal package.**
 There are no manual memory allocations/deallocations, no new/delete pairs, and no smart/not-so-smart/shared pointers in the code; only the containers, and extensive application of the [RAII](https://www.wikiwand.com/en/Resource_acquisition_is_initialization) principle.

 - **Terminal widget can also run inside a web browser such as Firefox and Chromium, or their derivatives.**
   Thanks to Ultimate++ team, it is possible to run U++ GUI applications from within a web browser that supports HTML-5 canvas and websockets.
 And Terminal package is no exception.
 Applications using Terminal ctrl can basically turn into a remote terminal that can be accessed via any decent web browser (even from a smartphone!) if compiled with the TURTLE flag.
 (See the *Examples* section).

 - **Terminal package has a** [BSD 3-Clause](https://en.wikipedia.org/wiki/BSD_licenses?oldformat=true#3-clause_license_%28%22BSD_License_2.0%22,_%22Revised_BSD_License%22,_%22New_BSD_License%22,_or_%22Modified_BSD_License%22%29) **license**.

 ## Features